ocean-tracking-network/biologging_standardization/templates/fields/animalAgeReproductiveClass.md

 # Field Name
-animal Age Reproductive Class
+organism Age Reproductive Class

 ## Definition
-Age class of animal carrying instrument at the time the tag was attached as adult (adu), sub-adult (sub), juvenile (juv), newborn or recently bron (new), or unknown (unk).
+Age class of organism carrying instrument at the time the tag was attached as adult (adu), sub-adult (sub), juvenile (juv), newborn or recently bron (new), or unknown (unk).

 ## Format
 Categorical: adu, sub, juv, new, unk